Back to Logging guides

 The sensitive portions have now been redacted, and the context of the log message remains intact.

-You can now stop Filebeat and the logify.sh program.
+You can now stop the running Docker container by pressing CTRL + C and stop the logify.sh program.

 To stop the bash script, obtain the process ID: